jalexanderp/yii2-blog-demo/README.md

 }
 ~~~

 A couple things to note with Yii2.
 First, redirecting is now done through __Yii::$app->getResponse->redirect()__ instead of __$this->redirect()__.
-While this makes sense from code organization parspective, it's a pain to type out.
+While this makes sense from code organization perspective, it's a pain to type out.
 Additionally, it also gives the feeling that $app is severely overloaded.
 While a pain to type, it's maintained the same method definition from Yii1.

-Secondly, setFlash is now acessed throguh $app instead of app().
+Secondly, setFlash is now accessed through $app instead of app().
 You should be getting the hange of that by now though. =)

 Now that we've handled deleting, lets go back to our __protected/views/site/index.php__ file and catch those flash message we sent.